LGBTQ rights in Indonesia: HIV/AIDS

 Legal guidelines regarding HIV/AIDS do not exist, although AIDS is a significant problem in most countries in the region.
 Those infected with HIV traveling to Indonesia can be refused entry or threatened with quarantine.
 Due to the lack of sex education in Indonesian schools, there is little knowledge of the disease among the general population.
 Some organisations, however, do offer sex education, though they face open hostility from school authorities.
-At the beginning of the gay rights movement in Indonesia, LGBT organisations focused exclusively on health issues which led to the public believing that AIDS was a "gay disease" and led to LGBT people being stigmatised.
+At the beginning of the gay rights movement in Indonesia, LGBTQ organisations focused exclusively on health issues which led to the public believing that AIDS was a "gay disease" and led to LGBTQ people being stigmatised.